jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Not being experience with a drill or with putting bolts in myself, it was down to Dave to lead the pitch, this required a tremendous amount of work from him and a large amount of patience from me.
 3 to 4 hours of shivering in the strong draft above the pitch and the traverse had only extended about 10 metres horizontally and about 5 metres vertically owing itself to the weakness and unreliability of the rock.
 That, and it appeared that bolting on a mud slope was tricky.
- Upon this futile first attempt we decided to head to the bottom of Big Rock Candy Mountain to assess our situation.
+ Upon this futile first attempt we decided to head to the bottom of *Big Rock Candy Mountain* to assess our situation.
-Before heading down on this trip I’d heard all manner of things about Big Rock Candy Mountain.
+Before heading down on this trip I’d heard all manner of things about *Big Rock Candy Mountain*.
 To summarise, it wasn’t seen to be one of the nicer pitches in Slovenia and I’d been warned about a particular free hanging rebelay.
-I descended tensely at first humming the tune to Big Rock Candy Mountain to calm myself.
+I descended tensely at first humming the tune to *Big Rock Candy Mountain* to calm myself.
 It didn’t take long before I started to enjoy the pitch and, aesthetically it remains my favourite one in Slovenia.
 The mud slope soon changed into a vertical pitch that descended into a large rift.
 Beyond this rift the whole cavern opened up spectacularly before the rope left the wall at an overhang and dropped into space.